SilenZcience/cat_win/DOCUMENTATION.md

 - Coloring
    - The Output will contain Color by Default.
    - cat_win will not explicitly add Color if the Argument <a href="#--nc---nocolor">--nc, --nocolor</a> is used.
 (The Output may still contain Color if a File itself contains the ANSI-Color-Coding.)
-   - The Output will be stripped of any Color if the Output is piped and the Configuration `strip_color_on_pipe` is set to `true` .
+   - The Output will be stripped of any Color if the Output is piped and the Configuration `strip_color_on_pipe` is set to `true`.
+- Archives
+   - Archives will not be displayed like regular Files.
+   - When passing in an Archive the contained Files will be displayed along side their File Size instead.
+   - Currently supported Archive Formats are .zip and .tar.

 - - - -
 ### <a id="-h---help">-h, --help</a>